RustFestEU/blog.rustfest.eu/_posts/2020-06-06-announcing-rustfest-2020.md

 # Future<Output = RustFest::Global2020>

-So how will it work?
+So, how will it work?

 ## CfP for talks